UDM is Research

 UDM supports research

 University of Detroit Mercy supports scholarly and creative activity.
-We value the work that is done on all three campuses by faculty and students.
-The ability to engage students in research supports their intellectual curiosity and encourages discussion, debate and discovery.
+We value the research that is done on all three campuses by faculty and students.
+The ability to engage students in these projects supports their intellectual curiosity and encourages discussion, debate and discovery.
 Research also provides an opportunity for students to learn more about their chosen discipline and contribute to its body of knowledge.

 The University keeps a complete digital archive of faculty and student publications, beginning in 2010.